What is GDPR?

 • Xero, which is a finance software programme

-• Survey Monkey, which is survey software
+• Survey Monkey and Smart Survey, which are survey software

-• Raising IT, which hosts our website
+• Go Daddy, which hosts our website

-We will use reasonable endeavours to ensure that the 3rd parties stated above comply with GDPR and we will advise you if any 3rd parties change.
+We will use reasonable endeavours to ensure that the 3rd parties stated above comply with UK GDPR and we will advise you if any 3rd parties change.

 When we act as a Data Processor for you

 When you are the Data Controller who has permitted us to process personal data held by you, then you shall ensure that you have the full consent/rights of the data subject that their personal data being passed to us.
-You are fully responsible for ensuring that the personal data processed by you and passed to us complies with all principles of GDPR.
-If you are a business or organisation then by signing this policy your business / organisation is committed to being GDPR compliant and has taken all reasonable actions to achieve this.
+You are fully responsible for ensuring that the personal data processed by you and passed to us complies with all principles of UK GDPR.
+If you are a business or organisation then by signing this policy your business / organisation is committed to being UK GDPR compliant and has taken all reasonable actions to achieve this.

 Changes to this Policy